Think you have a case? Get a free case review — no cost, no obligation Find a lawyer →

 Why we collect it

-We use the information you provide to: organize your case file in the self-directed intake portal; assess whether you may be eligible for the Anti-Weaponization Fund or related relief; connect you with independent attorneys who may be able to represent you when professional representation is needed; communicate with you about your file and the status of the program; and operate, secure, and improve the service.
-We do not sell your personal information.
+We use the information you provide to: organize your case file in the self-directed intake portal; assess whether you may be eligible for the Anti-Weaponization Fund or related relief; connect you with independent attorneys, law firms, and advocacy organizations who may be able to represent, advise, support, or otherwise assist you; communicate with you about your file and the status of the program; deliver marketing communications about products, services, and resources we believe may be relevant to you; and operate, secure, and improve the service.

 Third parties that process your information